What are my first phone options for kids if I’m a slow-tech parent?

 If you do decide on a smartphone for a first phone, choose an Android and install a monitoring app like Bark before you even hand over the phone.

-Experts agree that Android devices are preferable to Apple devices when using Bark to supervise and to "see" what your kids are doing online - there’s just more access to information through Android.
+Experts agree that Android devices are preferable to Apple devices when using the Bark app to supervise and to "see" what your kids are doing online - there’s just more access to information through Android.
 And just to be clear, we're not suggesting "spying" on every message and swipe your child ever does.
 You just need to see when your child is exposed to inappropriate words, photos or videos so you can supervise and give guidance.

 What about smartwatches?